edzaga/sql-course/sql-course-en/lectures/week1/lecture3.rst

  \end{array}

-CROSS-PRODUCT
+Cross-Product
 *************

+.. index:: Cross-Product in Relational Algebra

-In theory of sets, the **CROSS-PRODUCT** (or Cartesian product) of two sets is an operation that results in another set whose elements are all the ordered pairs that can be formed by taking the first element of the pair of the first set, and the second element of the second set.
+In theory of sets, the **Cross-Product** (or Cartesian product) of two sets is an operation that results in another set whose elements are all the ordered pairs that can be formed by taking the first element of the pair of the first set, and the second element of the second set.
 In Relational Algebra this idea is maintain except that `R` and `S` are relations,